Atlanta Falcons: Bold Predictions For The 2017 NFL Season [Opinion]

 The Atlanta Falcons are heading into the 2017 NFL season as one of the teams to beat in the NFC.
 They are fresh off of a Super Bowl visit that saw them blow a 28-3 lead over the New England Patriots.
-That loss has to be fresh in their minds and they will be looking for revenge heading into the season.
+That loss has to be fresh in their minds, and they will be looking for revenge heading into the season.

 Matt Ryan and Julio Jones will once again headline one of the top offenses in the league yet again.
 They led the Falcons to being the No. 3 passing offense in the entire NFL.

-Looking ahead to the upcoming season, there are a few other teams in the NFC that are viewed on the same level as the Falcons are on.
+Looking ahead to the upcoming season, there are a few other teams in the NFC that are viewed on the same level as the Falcons.
 Those teams are the Dallas Cowboys and Green Bay Packers, with the Seattle Seahawks still being viewed as a contender.
-Other teams may surprise and contend with those four teams, but at this point in time there are clear favorites on paper.
+Other teams may surprise and contend with those four teams, but at this point in time, there are clear favorites on paper.

 If the Falcons want to get back to the Super Bowl, they will need to stay healthy and see their defense play at the same consistent level that it played at last season.
 Atlanta has put together a lot of talent and should be a contender for years to come.